 New Student Advisement & Registration

-New freshman or transfer students will be scheduled for an Advisement & Registration orientation day, coordinated by the First Year Experience and Students in Transition (FYE & SIT) office.
+New freshman or transfer students will be scheduled for an Advisement & Registration orientation day, coordinated by the The Office for Students in Transition.

 Step-by-step instructions for the course registration process (for current students)

 The University of Minnesota Duluth supports faculty advising - every student is paired with a faculty advisor and, in the School of Fine Arts, is required to meet with the advisor at least once each semester to discuss academic planning and progress towards degree.
 Because faculty advisors are experts in the field of study, they are excellent mentors for students and are instrumental in career and future planning.